NikolaLukic94/LaraShop/README.md

 Once logged in, head over to /dashboard to see Chart for sales breakdown per month, if logged in as Admin

+Check out some books and they will appear in your 'recommended' section - you can thank Redis.

 In order to test Stripe Payment integration, go ahead and include STRIPE_KEY and STRIPE_SECRET in `.env`

 Test credit card: